MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/weak-ptr-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, `T` şablon parametresi için bir eş anlamlı.
+Tür, şablon parametresi için bir eş anlamlı `T` .

 ### <a name="example"></a>Örnek